omarbelkady/VueJS/README.md

 process it goes down to be verified(testing) and up it goes to be validated(development) similar to a waterfall.
 ```

+### What Directory/File Does What
+- public folder: static directory
+- index.html: accessing it through a server
+- components: accessing it within your application

 ### VueJS Project Structure -> Failure to respect the outline will raise an error
 ```